amchurichaitraja/Azurerepo/README.md

 I am from India
-I love Pets
+I love Pets2
-this is USA
+this is USA1